riptidewave93/UNVR-NAS/README.md

 * OpenMediaVault
     * BTRFS does not work, period
         * No kernel module in UBNT kernel, need new kernel source and we can make so many things better...
-* Networking
-    * SFP+ port works, but cloud-init doesn't configure it, so it needs manual setup
 * Fans
     * No service monitoring temps to adjust fan speed, so fans just stay at low spin from u-boot.
 Fans are on an i2c adt7475 controller
 * Reset Button